The $100,000 Pyramid: how to play and win

 I have yet to hear back, and taping begins tomorrow.
 Wahn wahn.

-Anyway, please enjoy this brain dump of nearly three decades of nerdy obsession.
+In any event, I’m going to share some tips on how to play the game.
+Please enjoy this brain dump of nearly three decades of nerdy obsession.

 A couple of notes before we begin:

 Note 1: I’m going to skip over the basics, as this is intended for people who know the show fairly well.
 If you don’t, there are plenty of Dick Clark-era episodes available on YouTube.

 Note 2: in this post I use the term “prompt” for the correct answer, and “clue” for whatever the clue-giver says to her partner.
 I will write example clues in underlined italics.

 Here, “things seen at a nudist camp” is the prompt, and tent poles might be a clue.

 Note 3: My understanding of the rules might be either outdated or totally incorrect (more likely the former).
 If you’re actually playing, feel free to ask the producers about any borderline cases, such as how much head movement is allowed in the Winner’s Circle.